-Test that correlation magnitude is above an acceptable threshold
+Test that correlation magnitude is above an acceptable threshold.

-A key quality control parameter for broadband ADCPs, such as the TRDI ADCPs, is the correlation magnitude (CMAG).
+A key quality control parameter for broadband ADCPs is the correlation magnitude.
 This is essentially a measurement of how much the particle distribution has changed between phase measurements.
 The less the distribution has changed, the higher the correlation, and the more precise the velocity measurement.